hummy123/hummy123.github.io/_posts/quad-trees-draft.md

 To talk about the solution that quad trees provide, we need to talk about what problem the solution solves first.

-I will explicitly refer to the tile merging problem for the remainder of the post, but because both problems are the same as far as quad trees are concerned, an explanation for one is just as applicable to the other.
+I will refer to both problems interchangeably for the remainder of the post because both problems are the same as far as quad trees are concerned, and an explanation for one is just as applicable to the other.

 ### The Tile Merging Problem